nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

    2. Test case: Find single keyword
       1. Command: `find shingeki` <br>
          Expected: Looks through the name, status and tag fields for any partial or full word of `shingeki` then displays them on the show list. <br>
-         E.g. `shingeki` from name, status, or tag fields will be matched.
+         E.g. `shingeki` from name, status, or tag fields will be matched.<br>

    3. Test case: Find multiple keywords
       1. Command: `find shingeki shutter` <br>
          Expected: Looks through the name, status and tag fields for any partial or full word of `shingeki` or `shutter` then displays them on the show list. <br>